unfoldingWord-box3/td/README.md

         - Toggle off setting to "Insert BOM"
 - `bin/dataprep.py`: this Python3 script will output:
     - one folder per language (in `data/languages`)
-    - in each folder will be the original JSON from `langnames.json` with the addition of a key named "GW" and its value.
+    - in each folder will be the original JSON from `langnames.json` with the addition of a key named "gwcode" and its value.
 This will be the Gateway Language (if any) for the language.

+During development there is debug code which restricts actions to only a few languages.
+This is avoid creation of 8K+ directories.